 Franchise owners rely on head office to define the future.
-In order to articulate the future, head office must first truly believe it too be the only way forward.
+In order to articulate the future, head office must first truly believe it to be the only way forward.

 #2.
 Franchise network willingness to change:

-The threats to a franchise model are those organisations who own all the physical locations and can apply change more rapidly.
+The threats to a franchise model are those organizations that own all the physical locations and can apply change more rapidly.
 This risk makes the franchise model vulnerable if the owner network is not aligned to a single vision and cannot work holistically together.

 #3.
 Experience design process to dictate the future:

 An experience design process defines what the future retailer experience needs to look like from the customer’s perspective, and by doing so, identifies the changes the retail business needs to make to meet that expectation.

 #4. eCommerce Platform – the ‘experience enabler’:

 Selecting an eCommerce platform that can enable the customer experience design plan.